 Shakshuka is one of those dishes that everyone adds their own touch to.
-I used to love the basic version with just tomatoes and onions, but over the years, my family’s adapted the recipe where we make it with a shredded potato base.
-This shakshouka eggs with tomatoes and potatoes are such a lifesaver for those lazy weekend mornings where you want to have a big indulgent breakfast without putting in the effort.
+I used to love the basic version with just tomatoes and onions, but over the years, my family's adapted the recipe where we make it with a shredded potato hash.
+These shakshouka eggs with potato hash are such a lifesaver for those lazy weekend mornings where you want to have a big indulgent breakfast without putting in the effort.

-My family LOVES this shakshouka eggs with tomatoes and potatoes recipe because it only takes around 25 minutes to prep and cook, it’s a super fun sharing dish, and it’s absolutely delicious.
+My family LOVES this shakshuka recipe because it only takes around 25 minutes to prep and cook, it's a super fun sharing dish, and it's absolutely delicious.
 I love making it on lazy Saturdays with some fresh Egyptian Baladi bread from the bakery across the street, or with some homemade crunchy pita chips.
-It’s very rustic, so you can alter it to fit how you like to have your eggs in the morning; add or use fewer tomatoes, add some more vegetables, you can do whatever you want.
+It's very rustic, so you can alter it to fit how you like to have your eggs in the morning; add or use fewer tomatoes, add some more vegetables, you can do whatever you want.

 Ingredients You'll Need: